and-yiannis/soscs/Nest.rst

 A promise object is resolved (i.e. used) by invoking its :code:`then` member function.
 The :code:`then` function takes two functions as arguments.
-The first function is called if the :code:`resolveExec` function of the promise was called.
+The first function is called if the :code:`resolve` function of the promise was called.
-The second function is called if the :code:`rejectExec` function of the promise was called.
+The second function is called if the :code:`reject` function of the promise was called.
-The arguments for the :code:`resolveExec` and :code:`rejectExec` are passed to the respective function arguments of the :code:`then` function.
+The arguments for the :code:`resolve` and :code:`reject` are passed to the respective function arguments of the :code:`then` function.

 .. code-block:: javascript

      myPromise.then(
-       // This will be called if the resolveExec was called in the promise (argRes) => { // argRes is the same as the resolveArg in the promise console.log(argRes);
+       // This will be called if 'resolve' was called in the executor (argRes) => { // argRes is the same as the resolveArg in the executor console.log(argRes);
        },
-       // This will be called if the rejectExec was called in the promise (argRej) => { // argRej is the same as the rejectArg in the promise console.log(argRej);
+       // This will be called if 'reject' was called in the executor (argRej) => { // argRej is the same as the rejectArg in the executor console.log(argRej);
        }
      )